Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

-In this context, MCNs have become central to the construction of algorithmic knowledge and the mediation of labor, which has been a great case for our study in institutionalized folk theories of algorithms.
+In this context, MCNs have become central to the construction of algorithmic knowledge and the mediation of labor, which has been a great case for our study in the discursive construction of algorithms.
 Originating in Western markets such as YouTube, the MCN model initially offered monetization support, branding strategy, and analytics services to individual creators and channel collectives \cite{lobato2016cultural, postigo2016socio}.
 While the influence of MCNs on YouTube has fluctuated, research has shown that these entities helped consolidate and industrialize early creator labor by aggregating talent, mediating intellectual property claims, and standardizing aesthetic and technical norms across channels \cite{cunningham2019creator,chen2024exploring}.
 Even when not formally embedded within platform governance, MCNs in the West have played significant roles in disciplining creative labor through soft control mechanisms such as branding scripts, content quotas, and algorithm-focused consultations \cite{siciliano2023intermediaries}.

-We selected China as our main study context.
-In China, MCNs have become far more structurally embedded within the operational logics of platforms like Douyin, Kuaishou, and Huya.
-Rather than serving merely as optional support services, MCNs in China have been institutionalized into platform governance frameworks, actively assisting platforms in managing, monitoring, and optimizing the labor of live-streamers \cite{zhang2024contesting, liang2024manufacturing, liu2023zhibo}.
-Unlike YouTube and other Western live-streaming platforms, where most creators remain relatively autonomous ~\cite{alexander2018youtube}, Chinese live-streaming platforms rely heavily on MCNs to coordinate recruitment, training, and day-to-day performance evaluation.
-As a result, independent live-streamers are increasingly rare, and platform labor is mediated through MCNs that function as both infrastructural supports and informal managers \cite{gardner2016whats}.
+We selected China as our main context to focus based on it's rapidly developing live-streaming industries and burgeoning intermediary companies.
+In China, MCNs have become more structurally embedded within the operational logic of platforms such as Douyin, Kuaishou, and Huya.
+In the meantime, MCNs in China have been institutionalized into platform governance frameworks, actively assisting platforms in managing, monitoring, and optimizing the production of live-streamers \cite{zhang2024contesting, liang2024manufacturing, liu2023zhibo,wang2024harnessing}.
+Unlike YouTube and other western live-streaming platforms, where most creators remain relatively autonomous ~\cite{alexander2018youtube}, Chinese live-streaming platforms rely heavily on MCNs to coordinate recruitment, training, and day-to-day performance evaluation.
+As a result, independent live-streamers experience higher competition, and platform labor mediated through MCNs functions both as infrastructural supports and informal managers \cite{gardner2016whats}.
 These MCNs often promote their technical and analytic capacity to “manufacture” success by decoding and exploiting algorithmic mechanisms, branding themselves as algorithm-savvy “talent incubators” \cite{zhang2024contesting, zhang2024intermediated}.